 Ruts don’t have to be a permanent fixture in your yard.
 With the right approach, you can repair existing damage and prevent new ones from forming.

-- Aerate the Soil: Regular aeration helps relieve soil compaction, allowing grass roots to grow deeper and stronger.
+- Aerate the Soil: Consistent aeration alleviates soil compaction, enabling grass roots to develop deeper and more robust.

-- Topdress Low Spots: Fill in ruts with a mixture of soil and compost, and overseed the area to encourage regrowth.
+- Topdress Low Spots: Use a blend of soil and compost to fill in depressions, and overseed the region to promote regrowth.

-- Rotate Activity Areas: Spread out heavy use across your yard to avoid over-compacting specific areas.
+- Rotate Activity Areas: Distribute heavy usage throughout your yard to prevent over-compaction in particular spots.

-- Use Lawn-Friendly Tools: Opt for lightweight, turf-safe equipment whenever possible.
+- Use Lawn-Friendly Tools: Whenever feasible, choose lightweight, turf-safe tools.

-By taking these proactive measures, your lawn will stay lush, even, and healthy, no matter the season.
+By implementing these proactive strategies, your lawn will remain lush, level, and healthy throughout the year.

 A Year-Round Lawn Care Partner